LizardsA Natural History of

-I grew up in Florida, and I find on page 98 that the "chameleons" that we used to torture and used to be all over our house or climbing up the brick outhouse weren't chameleons at all but rather Anolis carolinensis --- better known as "Anoles."
+I grew up in Florida, and I find on page 98 that the "chameleons" that we used to torture and which used to be all over our house or climbing up the brick outhouse but weren't chameleons at all, rather Anolis carolinensis --- better known as "Anoles."
 Sounds somewhat vulgar.
 Especially around the outhouse.

 I also find out Anoles don't change color depending on what they are sitting (or standing) on.
 "Rather," says the author, "it is such factors as light, temperature, mood, excitement level, and physical activity."
 If you are an anole in a bad mood, you turn brown; if you are lusty, you turn green.
 Envious?
 Turn blue.

 Thus Truman Capote might have been putting us on when he wrote that they were very fond of Mozart sonatas:

 Eventually the chameleons accumulated, a dozen, a dozen more, most of them green ...
 They skittered across the terrace and scampered into the salon, a sensitive, absorbed audience for the music.